Harvard-ATG/HarvardCards/README.md

 Notes:

 * Requires postgres to be installed on your system.
 If you do not have postgres installed, comment out *psycopg2* module in the requirements.txt.
 This is mainly for heroku deployment.
+* The [Pillow](https://pypi.python.org/pypi/Pillow/) module, used for image manipulation, requires external libraries to be installed on your system such as libjpeg, etc. The Pillow documentation describes methods to install the libraries you need.

 ### Vagrant Quickstart